kling2024/Neural-Networks-for-Handwritten-Digit-Recognition-Multiclass/README.md

 ## Neural Networks

-Here I implemented a neural network to do multiclass classification, which utilized the softmax activation.
+Here, I implemented a neural network to do multiclass classification, which utilized the softmax activation.

 ### Problem Statement